 The Savannah historic district is a small town in a big city!
-From these pictures generously shared by photographers who love Savannah or commissioned by Azalea Inn and Gardens you’ll discover the beguiling magnetism of Savannah’s version of “The South.”
+From these pictures generously shared by photographers who love Savannah, Georgia or commissioned by Azalea Inn & villas you’ll discover the beguiling magnetism of Savannah’s version of “The South.”
 When asked, “Why go to Savannah?” the reasons are endless and varied—experience the southern charm, slow the lifestyle pace, absorb the aura of optimism, explore the Georgia coast countryside, discover the Hollywood attraction… and more!

-Chaaarmed to Meet You.
-Dabble in the history, hospitality, and genteel charm of the Old South in Savannah, then hit the golf links, tennis courts at Forsyth Park, and beaches at Tybee Island or Hilton Head SC.
+Dabble in the history, hospitality, and genteel charm of the Old South in Savannah, Georgia, then hit the golf links, tennis courts at Forsyth Park, and beaches at Tybee Island or Hilton Head SC.

 Remember the “life-is-like-a-box-of-chocolates” scene in Forrest Gump?
 It was filmed in Chippewa Square, which is one of 24 mini-parks that are part of Savannah’s urban planning scheme devised by General Oglethorpe, one of Georgia’s colonial founders.

 Savannah’s City Market consists of a four-block area with a pedestrian promenade that emanates Southern charm.
 Art galleries, working art studios, antique shops, and restaurants fill the identical rows of the 19th-century brick buildings, which are restored grain elevators.

 ShopSCAD on Bull Street is a gallery loaded with rare and original handmade creations conceived by talented and soon-to-be-discovered artists from the Savannah College of Art and Design.
 Pick up everything from cuff links and checkbook covers to paintings and jewelry.
 Boutique shops along Broughton Street include Marc Jacobs.